ae6rt/decap/README.md

 ## Overview

-Decap is a CI build server based on a Kubernetes backend that executes shell script based builds in a special build container.
+Decap is a CI build server based on a Kubernetes backend that executes shell script-based builds in a special build container.

 This project is under active development, and has no releases yet.

 ## Theory of Operation

 You have projects you want to build.
 Your builds are articulated in terms of userland shell scripts.
 Decap ships with a _base build container_ that mounts your build scripts as a git repository and locates them by a _parent/libary_ convention in the container filesystem.

 Manually initiated builds, or post commit hooks on your projects of interest, drive HTTP requests to a containerized Decap webapp.
 This webapp in turn makes calls to the Kubernetes API master to launch a build pod to build your code.
 Build results are shipped to S3 buckets and a DynamoDb table.

 Your build scripts are completely free form.
 Here are two examples: